unixpapers/WiXToolset/README.md

-# Wix
+# WiXToolset

-Examples and Extensions for create MSI Installer
+Examples and Extensions for create MSI Installer use WiX Toolset